Simple homotopy theory for Fukaya categories: Simple categorical notions for the Fukaya category

 We first consider the case when birth-death bifurcations do not happen at time $t$.
 Filter the enhanced mapping cone

 by action, so that all generators corresponding to the intersection points in the same neighborhood $U_x$ belong in the same graded piece.
-Thus, the graded pieces consists of direct sums of the form
+Thus, the graded pieces consist of direct sums of the form

 possibly for different $x\in K\cap L_t$ with small action difference.
 Furthermore, by the above choice of $\delta$, any holomorphic curve $u$ contributing to $\mu^2(\alpha,~~)$ restricted to this graded piece has $g(u)=1$.
 Thus, the graded piece (\ref{eqn:Ham-isotopy-graded-piece}) is isomorphic to direct sums of